mysticdyingwhale/UniversityVault/University/CS/OS/Concurrency.md

 Mutex are mutually-exclusive variables.
 Critical sections surrounded by mutexes can only be executed one thread at a time.
 A single mutex can be used to wrap multiple critical sections.

-Once a thread has entered a critical section via `mutex.acquire()`, invariants (shared resources) can be violated.
+Once a thread has entered a critical section via `mutex.acquire()`, invariants (shared resources) can be violated, and access to them becomes mutually excusive to the thread.

+When a thread exits a critical section via `mutex.release()`, access shared resources is restored.

 ### Condition Variables